mylesmc123/RAS_GeoRip/readme.md

     3. Pull descriptions from each g file.
     4. For each plan, pull description and which g file is used.

-After a best g## is determined, the structures within the geometry will be extracted and merged in to the Coast-Wide RAS model's geometry.
+After a best g## is determined, the structures within the geometry files will be extracted and mapped.
+Once structure locations are reviewed, they will be merged in to the Coast-Wide RAS model's geometry file.

+## Request to Regions (9/1/2023)

+Based on preliminary findings from the georip notebook a data request was made to the regions to provide the following data:

+1. Review spreadsheet of model inventory to ensure all your models are there.
+2. Fill in Column J to specify the best geometry file number (Ex: g.01).

+The spreadsheet sent is: "./model_list.xlsx"

+Once it has been returned, we will have a final list of models and geometry files to use for the next steps:

+# TODO
+1. Read each best g file in the returned excel sheet from the regions.
+2. Get desctiption, and structures from best g files.
+3. Map structures with descriptions as popups.
+4. Create merged g file for coast-wide model.